-The other community is that of the 1.2 million so-called 'Indian Tamils' - the plantation labourers descended from those imported by the British in the nineteenth and twentieth centuries under the indentured labour system.
+The other community is that of the 825,000 so-called 'Indian Tamils' - the plantation labourers descended from those imported by the British in the nineteenth and twentieth centuries under the indentured labour system.
 Traditionally the Indian Tamils have been separate and indeed isolated from the rest, resented because they were introduced by the colonizing power, and regarded as inferior.
 One of the earliest acts of the independent regime had been to deprive most of the estate labourers and their families of citizenship.
 This also deprived them of the vote and, at a stroke, removed eight Tamil MPs from parliament.
-Later, under two agreements with India, 600,000 of them are eventually to be repatriated to India while the rest are gradually to be readmitted to Sri-Lanka citizenship.
-But the implementation of these agreements is even slower than the 15-year timetable set out in them - and in the end the process seems unlikely to be carried out in full.
-Meanwhile, sharp deterioration of the conditions of life on the estates, as well as growing intercommunal tensions, may bring the two Tamil communities closer together.
+Later, under two agreements with India, 600,000 Indian Tamils were to be eventually repatriated to India while the rest were to be gradually admitted to Sri Lanka citizenship by October 1979.
+Yet by September 1980 only 335,000 people had arrived in India - and the process seems unlikely to be carried out in full.
+Meanwhile, sharp deterioration of the conditions of life on the estates, as well as growing inter-communal tensions, may bring the two Tamil communities closer together.
 That, at any rate, was what the Tamil United Front leaders were hoping for, particularly after migration of Tamils to the North and East during inter-communal riots had started a process of consolidation.
-On the other hand Government policies, aimed at integration of Tamils into the mainstream by the 'Sinhalization' of schools on the estates, as well as the gradual implementation of the agreements with India, tended to have the opposite effect.
+On the other hand Government policies, aimed at integration of Tamils into the mainstream by the Sinhalization' of schools on the estates, as well as the gradual implementation of the agreements with India, tended to have the opposite effect.
 The leaders of the Ceylon Workers Congress had joined the Tamil United Front in 1972 in protest against the Constitution, but did not burn their boats to the extent of embracing 'separation'.
 Again in 1978 they took a sharply different stand from the TULF by voting for the new Constitution.